-MATH 112 BUSINESS MATHEMATICS CREDITS: 3
+MATH 112 BUSINESS MATHEMATICS

 A practical, working knowledge of relevant mathematical ideas and computations is developed for preparation in many careers, as well as in daily and consumer life.
 Topics include: arithmetic operations with: whole and decimal numbers; common fractions; ratio, rate, proportion, percent; statistics and graph interpretation; discounts, markup/markdown; and many uses of formulas, including payroll, simple and compound interest, credit, mortgage, and annuities calculations.
-Each unit refreshes essential computation skills, builds with calculator and data practices, graphic and geometric descriptions, and then leads to related problemsolving skills.
+Each unit refreshes essential computation skills, builds with calculator and data practices, graphic and geometric descriptions, and then leads to related problem-solving skills.
 Computer, consumer, and many business applications are provided.
 Pencil-paper, calculator, and estimating methods are all stressed.
+PREREQUISITE: High School Math and a COMPASS Score in Pre-Algebra Domain of 40 or higher.